2016 Land Rover Discovery Sport HSE Road Test Review

 This might be the most useful compact luxury SUV available

 If you haven’t already heard, Disco is back.
 No, not the music, although Justin Timberlake’s Can’t Stop the Feeling and last year’s number one Uptown Funk by Bruno Mars and Mark Ronson might have us thinking otherwise.
-Rather, I’m speaking automotive lingo so the Disco referred to here is Land Rover’s legendary Discovery.
+Rather, I’m speaking automotive lingo so the Disco referred to here is the brand’s legendary Discovery.

 Fans and owners of the now classic 1989 through 1998 Land Rover Discovery gave it the catchy Disco nickname back in the day, a moniker also ascribed to the Discovery II, 3 and 4 sold in Europe and other markets from ’98 through to the present, otherwise known as the LR3 and LR4 on our continent.
 In this review I’m not referring to these big, brawny mid-size models, however, but rather the new Discovery Sport, a compact SUV that can also has room for seven.